shikijs/shiki/README.md

 })
 ```

-Use the default loader, and override the default path for the WASM file.
+Use the default loader, and override the default path for the WASM file:

 ```js
 import { getHighlighter } from 'shiki'